Zy0d0x0/HS2-Wheel/README.md

 and shorting the 2 pins. <ADD IN PICTURE>

-When the pins have been shorted take another look at task manager you should notice the ardunio is not longer showing as a COM port and it may be missing its driver if this is the case right click and click update driver then select from a directory locally on the computer then navigate to C:\Program Files (x86)\Atmel\Flip 3.4.7\usb
+When the pins have been shorted take another look at device manager you should notice the ardunio is not longer showing as a COM port and it may be missing its driver if this is the case right click and click update driver then select from a directory locally on the computer then navigate to C:\Program Files (x86)\Atmel\Flip 3.4.7\usb